 The California-Oregon Transmission Project (COTP) consists of 340-miles of 500-kV AC transmission lines connecting Southern Oregon and Central California.
 With a capacity of 1,600 megawatts (enough to power more than 1 million homes at any given time), the COTP provides wholesale power to municipal utilities who in turn directly serve consumers throughout Central and Northern California.

 The COTP is one of only three major transmission lines that connect the electric systems of the Pacific Northwest (which includes access to clean hydroelectric, wind and other electricity generation sources) to the electric system in Northern California.
 Together, these three lines comprise the California-Oregon Intertie.

 Each Member of TANC is represented on the TANC Commission.
 Annually, the TANC Commission elects its officers, including its Chair and Vice Chairs.

 A complete list of TANC’s Members can be found here.

 TANC’s meetings are held on the third Wednesday following the first Monday, of each month.
 All business is conducted consistent with requirements of the state Fair Political Practices Act as well as other applicable statutes and regulations.
 All TANC meetings are noticed and administered consistent with the provisions of the Ralph M. Brown Act, which governs meetings of local legislatives bodies.

 7. How can I get more information about TANC’s meetings?

-Agendas and minutes from TANC Commission meetings can be found on this website.
+Agendas from TANC Commission meetings can be found on this website.